-Meerkats in Africa
+Meerkat in Africa

-- A ‘mob’, ‘clan’ or ‘gang’ is the collective term for a group of meerkats – A group generally consists of 20 meerkats although some meerkat families can have up to 50 members!
+The meerkat or suricate …. is a mongoose.
+Meerkat live in the Kalahari and Namib Deserts, Mozambique and Zimbabwe.
+It’s the only member of the genus Suricata – (Suricata suricatta) and belongs to the mongoose family (Herpestidae).
+A ‘mob’, ‘clan’ or ‘gang’ is the collective term for a group of meerkat.
+A group generally consists of 20 meerkat although some meerkat families can have up to 50 members!

 The body is long and slender reaching 35 to 50 cms (14-20 ins) extending a further 25 cms (9.8 ins) if you include the tail!

 Ask an expert